mattp-/Plack-Middleware-CSRFBlock/README.md

 - output filter

-When the application response content-type is "text/html" or "application/xhtml+xml", this inserts hidden input tag that contains token string into `form`s in the response body.
-It can also adds an optional meta tag (by setting `add_meta` to true) with the default name "csrftoken".
-For example, the application response body is:
+When the application response content-type is "text/html" or "application/xhtml+xml", this inserts a hidden input tag that contains a token string into `form`s in the response body.
+For example, when the application response body is:

     <html>
       <head>